maycon/TRECO/README.md

 ---

 ## Acknowledgments

 - Built with Python, Requests, and Jinja2
 - Inspired by real-world security research
+- Special thanks to [TREM](https://github.com/otavioarj/TREM), which inspired the initial idea and approach for this project.
 - Thanks to the security research community

 ---

 ## Support

 - **Issues**: [GitHub Issues](https://github.com/maycon/TRECO/issues)
 - **Documentation**: This README
 - **Security**: Report vulnerabilities responsibly

+---

+## Related Projects & PoCs

+- For practical race condition testing, see the [Hack N' Roll Racing Bank](https://github.com/maycon/racing-bank), which can be used as a vulnerable target for TRECO demonstrations and experiments.

 ---